Atheist intellectual Christopher Hitchens dead at 62

 Hitchens was not one to mince words.
 In his book on Bill Clinton "No one left to lie to", he called the former U.S. president a "rapist" and a "con man."
 He once referred to Mother Teresa of Calcutta as a "fanatical Albanian dwarf."

-The author of 25 books - including works on Thomas Jefferson, Thomas Paine and George Orwell - and countless articles and columns, Hitchens never lost his biting humor.
+The author of 25 books - including works on Thomas Jefferson, Thomas Paine and George Orwell - and countless articles and columns, Hitchens never lost his biting humour.

 'CANCER ELITE'